 Robert Paul is a PhD candidate at the Institute of Health Policy, Management & Evaluation.
 With a background in financial management and politics, he is interested in the developing narrative of rising costs and declining revenue in health care.
 Drawing on social science theories, Robert’s research explores processes related to revenue generation and globalization and their impact on academic health science centres.
 Supervisor(s): Tina Martimianakis

-Cristian Rangel is a PhD student in the Department of Sociology, UofT.
-His dissertation studies how physicians’ humanitarian and advocacy work for refugee care and non-status immigrants influence human rights and political discourse in Canada and Spain.
+Cristian Rangel is a postdoctoral fellow in the Department of Sociology, UofT.
+His work studies how physicians’ humanitarian and advocacy work for refugee care and non-status immigrants influence human rights and political discourse in Canada and Spain.
 In both countries, physicians have organized political protests and challenged their governments for curtailing the health care rights of non-status immigrants in the name of national values and fiscal responsibility.
 These two cases are exemplars of important transformations in political and professional power fields in Western democracies.
 Canadian Doctors for Refugee Care (CDRC) is a homegrown political and professional phenomenon, while the Spanish’s Medicos del Mundo (MDM) is an international humanitarian organization.
 Despite their organizational differences and mandates, both groups mobilize evidence-based rationales to challenge the state in order to reinstate the health care rights of refugees and non-status immigrants in each country.
-Supervisor(s): Mathieu Albert
+Supervisor(s): Cynthia Whitehead

 David Rojas is an engineer and currently a PhD candidate at the Institute of Medial Science, University of Toronto.
 He is also a fellow at the Wilson Centre under the supervision of Ryan Brydges.
 His research focuses on program evaluation, specifically on creating a framework to a conduct program evaluation with a holistic approach.
 Using his background knowledge in engineering David evaluates educational programs in health professions education beyond “do they work?”.
 His framework is meant to capture unintended/emergent processes and outcomes, as well as planned processes and outcomes, to better understand the real effect/impact of the programs under evaluation.
 David also has expertise working with online platforms as preparatory tools for simulation.
 He is an advocate for the use of new technology in education, specifically simulation, virtual reality and game-enhanced educational environments.
 Supervisor(s): Ryan Brydges